SU(3) symmetry in theory of a weakly interacting gas of spin-1 atoms with Bose-Einstein condensate: The ground state structure and excitations

 Since $\langle Q^{xx}\rangle=\langle Q^{yy}\rangle$, the order parameter $\zeta$ is invariant with respect to rotations about $z$-axis, as it should be in the ferromagnetic state.
 Next, multiplying Eq.~(\ref{eq:3.15}) by $\Psi_{\alpha}^{*}$ and performing the summation over $\alpha$, one can obtain the relation between the chemical potential and condensate density for the above state vector $\zeta$:

 In a similar manner, the thermodynamic potential density determined by Eq.~(\ref{eq:3.14}) is written as

 or eliminating the condensate density by using Eq.~(\ref{eq:4.6}), one finds

 In order for the equilibrium state to be stable, the thermodynamic potential density $\omega^{(0)}$ must be negative (the pressure is positive) that implies $U(0)+(4/3)J(0)>0$.
-Since the necessary stability condition for a condensed gas of spinless particles requires the predominance of repulsive forces over attractive forces, we also consider $U(0)>0$.
-Therefore, from Eq.~(\ref{eq:4.7}), it becomes evident that the condition $J(0)<0$ must be satisfied for the stability of ferromagnetic state under consideration.

-Having defined the ferromagnetic ground state, we now address the issue of single-particle excitations.
-To obtain the corresponding spectra, let us return to the Hamiltonian given by Eqs.~(\ref{eq:3.6'})-(\ref{eq:3.9}), (\ref{eq:3.12}).
-Eliminating the chemical potential by using Eq.~(\ref{eq:4.6}) and taking into account the explicit form for the ground state vector and for matrices $\lambda^{a}$ (see Eqs.~(\ref{eq:4.1}), (\ref{eq:4.2}), (\ref{eq:A1})), the quadratic Hamiltonian is reduced to
+Having defined the ferromagnetic ground state structure, we now address the issue of single-particle excitations.
+To obtain the corresponding spectra, let us return to the quadratic Hamiltonian given by Eqs.~(\ref{eq:3.6'})-(\ref{eq:3.9}), (\ref{eq:3.12}).
+Eliminating the chemical potential by using Eq.~(\ref{eq:4.6}) and taking into account the explicit form of the ground state vector and Gell-Mann matrices $\lambda^{a}$ (see Eqs.~(\ref{eq:4.1}), (\ref{eq:4.2}), (\ref{eq:A1})), it is reduced to

 where

 and